victornguyen75/amazonlite/README.md

 - a payment method page
 - an order finalization page
 - an order receipt page
-- payments made with PayPal
+- payments made with the PayPal API

-Technologies used:
+## Technologies used:

 - ReactJS
 - NextJS